Misterblue/misterblue.github.io/programming/herbal/index.md

 # 3D Virtual World and Augmented Reality Architecture

-This article describes an overall system for creating a virtual world storage and display system.
+This article describes an overall system for creating a virtual world and augmented reality display system.
-The idea is that, for both virtual worlds and augmented reality, the basic infrastructure is the same.

 For virtual worlds, the goal is to have a system where an [OpenSimulator] avatar can stand next to and interact with a